 Differences across programming language communities

 Other communities may have fewer standalone libraries of code, but this tends to mean they have either:

-- a more comprehensive standard library, eg Python
+- a more comprehensive standard library - for example, Python

 Managing risks in third party code